mooshu1x2/goodgames/scraper/README.md

 1. Run scraper and collect raw game data.
 Note: Can skip this step if referencing GoodGames DB.
-   For example, we will be collecting 50 games from metacritic, including critic and user reviews.
+   For example, we will be collecting 50 games from [Metacritic.com](www.metacritic.com), including critic and user reviews.
     ```bash
     python scrape.py -m 50 -r True -w 1
     ```